-The Government Farm also plays an important role in the preservation and recovery of many types of endemic plants.
+The Government Farm also plays an important role in the preservation and recovery of many types of native plants.

 The foremost focus is on the Caicos Pine (Pinus caribaea var. bahamensis) a unique variety of the Caribbean Pine.
-Due to an introduced scale pest, the Pine tortoise scale, the native pine populations on North Caicos, Middle Caicos and Pine Cay saw a serious decline in population.
-The propagation of resistant strains of the pine has conducted, and seedlings have been reintroduced to their natural environment.
+Due to an introduced scale pest from imported Christmas Trees, the Pine tortoise scale, the native pine populations on North Caicos, Middle Caicos and Pine Cay saw a serious decline in population.
+The propagation of resistant strains of the pine has been conducted, and seedlings have been reintroduced to their natural environment.

 Other species of indigenous plants may also be seen, including the Buccaneer Palm, West Indian mahogany, sacred lignum vitae, and Caicos orchid.

-The farm is also home to the some of the Natural Trust's projects.
+The farm is also home to some of the National Trust's projects.